MrKeeey/LearnJavaWorld/Readme.txt

  from the book Head First Java
   and contains completed tasks.

-You can check Applications folder.
+You can check App folder.
-Here are some java apps:
+Here are final java BeatBox app:
+    - Music player with chat,
+    - start and stop playing track,
+    - choose temp: faster or slower,
+    - save or load your build,
-    - Music player with chat, and you can send your build for another client.
+    - and send your build for another clients.